Asian shares gain on growing hopes for China trade talks

 QUOTABLE: "It's hard to get too excited about the 'low level' trade talks taking place next week," Chris Weston of IG said in a commentary.
 He said investors should ask "whether we are really going to get a breakthrough in the trade tensions from these players?"

-ENERGY: Oil prices were steady after a sharp drop a day earlier.
-U.S. crude inched up 0.7 percent to settle at $65.46 a barrel in New York.
-Brent crude, the standard for international oil prices, picked up 0.9 percent to $71.43 per barrel.
+ENERGY: U.S. crude lost 7 cents to $65.39 per barrel in electronic trading on the New York Mercantile Exchange.
+It gained 0.7 percent to settle at $65.46 a barrel in New York.
+Brent crude, the standard for international oil prices, lost 8 cents to $71.35 per barrel.

 Advertisement